jknightlab/ATACseq_pipeline/macs2_diff/macs2_diff_workflow.md

 sample (*treat_pileup.bdg*).

-The analysis described here was performed on two skin samples, psoriatic lesional and non-lesional skin.
-Standard ATAC protocol was followed by sequencing on Illumina MiSeq.
+The analysis described here was performed on two skin samples, psoriatic lesional and non-lesional skin; and two monocyte samples, a publicly available from Greenleaf lab and generated in-house.
+Standard ATAC protocol was followed by sequencing on Illumina MiSeq for all in-house generated samples.

 ### Parameters of *macs2 bdgdiff*